 The Danish amusement park has something for everyone, with entertainment, leisure, and hospitality facilities that are sure to please.
 Those who visit Tivoli Gardens will also enjoy the delicious food options available in the park, as well as the great concert programs.

 With so much to see and do, this amusement park is a must-visit for anyone who wants to have a fun-filled European vacation.
+And if you want to stay close by, check into the lovely Tivoli Hotel, just a short walk from the gardens.

 The easiest way to get to Tivoli Gardens is by car.
 You can take the E20 highway and follow the signs to the amusement park.
 The journey should take around 30 minutes, so it’s not too bad.
 Make sure to plan your trip in advance, as the park can get quite busy on weekends.